0xfce/SecureDeletion/README.md

 # Secure Deletion
-## _it automatically set the given file bytes to 0 and delete it, to prevent the file restoration. i guess_
+## _it automatically set the given file bytes to 0 and delete it, to prevent the file recovery. i guess_

 ## Usage
 Example-1: